Dima-369/macOS-Menu-Countdown/README.md

 Registering a signal to catch the 'Quit' click causes an internal panic with [menuet](https://github.com/caseymrm/menuet).

 **So do not click the 'Quit' menu item!**

+If you still did, call `pkill caffeinate` to kill the process correctly.

 ![Problematic Quit Menu Item](https://raw.githubusercontent.com/Gira-X/macos-menu-countdown/master/readme-images/menu.png)